buildings-for-people/coding_scheme/codes/acoustic_absorption.md

 # acoustic absorption

-A lack of Acoustic Absorption can be an unpleasant experience in dwellings.
-It affects the clarity of the audio and conversations.
+A lack of Acoustic Absorption can produce an unpleasant experience in dwellings.
+It can affect the clarity of the audio thus making it difficult to hold conversations.